Oakley MOD5 Helmet

 Build Quality and Durability

 As we’ve come to expect from Oakley, the MOD5 is built to last.
 The helmet feels solid in hand, with a hybrid construction (ABS plastic along the top front and lighter in-mold around back) that effectively balances durability and weight savings.
 After a full season of testing, the helmet is holding up extremely well with only minor scuffs—there are no dents, cracks, or concerning wear.
 Additionally, all of the interior Velcro used to secure the comfort liner is intact and sticking well.
 I also appreciate the easy-to-use goggle-retention clip: just slide your goggle strap under the plastic clip and you’ve got a secure connection.
-I strongly prefer this system over the elastic and hook combination on the Smith Vantage, which proved a little hard to get used to.
+I prefer this system over the elastic and hook combination on the Smith Vantage, which proved a little hard to get used to.
 Finally, and perhaps most importantly, the MOD5 is light on the head without feeling fragile.
 Added up, this is one hardwearing and well-built lid.

 MIPS Version of the Oakley MOD5